≪ Go to our review of Bike Racks

 Thule T2 Classic Review

-The Thule T2 Classic is a tray style hitch mount rack, similar in function to our previous Editors' Choice, the Kuat NV.
-A favorite among our testers, it is the less expensive, blue-collar option when compared to the more refined and visually pleasing Kuat NV or new Editors' Choice winner, the Thule T2 Pro.
+The Thule T2 Classic is a tray style hitch mount rack, similar in function to our Editors' Choice, the Thule T2 Pro XT.
+A favorite among our testers, it is the less expensive, blue-collar option when compared to the more refined and visually pleasing Kuat NV or the Thule T2 Pro XT.
 The T2 Classic can carry nearly any type of bike regardless of wheel size, fork dropout style, or frame design.
-It offers a level of versatility only matched by the Kuat NV.
-A ratcheting arm clamps the front wheel and tire of the bike, eliminating frame contact, plus cable locks provide security for the bikes and a hitch lock secures the rack itself.
+It offers a level of versatility only matched by the Yakima Dr. Tray.
+A ratcheting arm clamps the front wheel and tire of the bike, eliminating frame contact, plus cable locks provide security for the bikes, and a hitch lock secures the rack itself.

 This competitor is a well-constructed, durable rack.
 The body of the rack is steel with a long-wearing black paint.
 The trays are sturdy, and despite the use of plastic wheel trays, we had no issues with durability.
 The design of the rack allows for easy replacement of the individual trays should one become damaged.
 Some of our testers have been using previous versions of this rack for several years with no durability issues.